Hecker Guthrie & Woods Bagot

 The scheme draws on the character of its immediate context to influence the built form, transforming the typically low-scale residential vernacular into a modern interpretation of brick patterning.
 Brick is used in association with board form concrete and together, these two materials are consistent across each detail of the design, from the architecture through to the apartment interiors.
 Apartment interiors feature materials chosen to complement the raw aesthetic of the building.
 Joinery elements are clad in either grey, stone or bronze and in a deliberate shift away from wall-to-wall infills, the quality of the raw materials is allowed to dominate.
 Concrete soffits are expressed to internal living areas, providing the occupant with a sense of space and a tactile connection with the building’s materiality.

-Elwood House by Hecker Guthrie has been designed with respect for the history of the site.
+Elwood House by Hecker Guthrie and Woods Bagot has been designed with respect for the history of the site.

 The four-storey block contains 30 apartments, ranging in size from one – three bedrooms.
 Light is drawn into the lobby space via a large brick atrium stacked above a reflective pond.
 Creating a moment of tranquillity and spirituality, the water feature and entrance sculpture further assists with the overall, scaled-down and tailored ambiance of the building.
 Offering ‘empty nesters’ the same level of comfort and liveability of their large family homes, owners are encouraged to participate in curating their residences, with all elements present on a more intimate scale.